SGCNZ PRIMARILY PLAYING WITH SHAKESPEARE (PPWS)

 SGCNZ PPWS 2017 – As You Like It

-Primary-age students from Samuel Marsden Collegiate School, Karori West Normal School, Clifton Terrace School and WHEN (Wellington Home Educators Network) will be putting their fresh slant on SGCNZ’s Primarily Playing with Shakespeare 2017 (PPWS) production of As You Like It at Samuel Marsden Collegiate School on Tuesday 7 November 2017, 12.30-1.30pm!
+Primary-age students from Samuel Marsden Collegiate School, Karori West Normal School, Clifton Terrace School and WHEN (Wellington Home Educators Network) put their fresh slant on SGCNZ’s Primarily Playing with Shakespeare 2017 (PPWS) production of As You Like It at Samuel Marsden Collegiate School on Tuesday 7 November 2017, 12.30-1.30pm.

 Watch Shakespeare and Henry Live at the Stadium online!